 These creatures are constantly on the go, stockpiling food for the winter or carrying mouthfuls of dried grass and flowers to add to their nests.
 Their dizzying energy makes them adorable; even the noise they make to alert each other of predators is cute.

-Where you can find them: The American pika scurries throughout the mountains in the western half of the United States.
+Where you can find them: The American pika scurries throughout the mountains in the western half of the USA.
 They particularly love the rocky, alpine conditions of Oregon’s Mount Hood National Forest, located just 100 kilometers southeast of Portland.